-All related party transactions are at arm's length and on normal commercial terms and conditions.
+All related party transactions are on normal commercial terms and conditions.
 Outstanding balances at year end are unsecured, interest free and settlement occurs in cash.

 There have been no guarantees provided or received for any related party receivables or payables.